NadeemWard/pytorch_simple_policy_gradients/README.md

     - Mujoco (optional)

 ## Algorithms
-The main difference between the two algorithms implemented are in the TD error ($\delta$) used for updating the policy (and state-value) network.
+The main difference between the two algorithms implemented are in the TD error (i use the greek letter delta below to denote this) used for updating the policy (and state-value) network.

 REINFORCE uses a Monte Carlo type error that is sometimes called "rewards-to-go" (https://spinningup.openai.com/en/latest/spinningup/rl_intro3.html#don-t-let-the-past-distract-you).
 Whereas the actor-critic architecture uses boostrapping based off of the value network.

 ![td_error](assets/td_error.png)

+For continuous action space we use a Gaussian distribution followed by a tanh function to squeeze the actions into a fixed interval.

 # How to run and Configuration